awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-kinesis.md

 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Enabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-enabled)` property of an `AWS::Lambda::EventSourceMapping` resource\.

+ `FunctionResponseTypes`   <a name="sam-function-kinesis-functionresponsetypes"></a>
+A list of the response types currently applied to the event source mapping\.
+For more information, see [Reporting batch item failures](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#services-kinesis-batchfailurereporting) in the *AWS Lambda Developer Guide*\.
+*Valid values*: `ReportBatchItemFailures`
+*Type*: List
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[FunctionResponseTypes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-functionresponsetypes)` property of an `AWS::Lambda::EventSourceMapping` resource\.

  `MaximumBatchingWindowInSeconds`   <a name="sam-function-kinesis-maximumbatchingwindowinseconds"></a>
 The maximum amount of time to gather records before invoking the function, in seconds\.